 No matter which type of hair transplant surgery you’ve had, you can get a buzz cut.

-Some FUT patients avoid buzz cuts altogether in order to hide the scar.
-However, most scars fade over time, so some people wait until the scar is less visible before shaving their head.
+Some FUT patients avoid buzz cuts in order to hide the scar.
+But most scars fade over time, so some people wait until the scar is less visible before shaving their head.

 Should I ask my hair transplant consultant or barber before I shave my head?

 If your hair transplant is healing well, there’s no particular reason to check with your consultant before getting a haircut.
-However, if you’re uncertain or you want to double check that you’re ready for the clippers, you should speak to your hair transplant consultant.
+However, if you want to double check you’re ready for the clippers, you should speak to your hair transplant consultant.

 Your consultant will know more about the risks of having your hair cut too soon, and can tell you if you’re ready for a haircut or not.
 So if you’re looking for advice, it’s best to speak to your consultant rather than your hairdresser or barber.